-Moment of inertia aka angular mass or rotational inertia can be defined w.r.t. rotation axis, as a quantity that decides the amount of torque required for a desired angular acceleration or a property of a body due to which it resists angular acceleration.
-The formula for moment of inertia is the “sum of the product of mass” of each particle with the “square of its distance from the axis of the rotation”.
+Moment of inertia also known as the angular mass or rotational inertia can be defined w.r.t. rotation axis, as a quantity that decides the amount of torque required for a desired angular acceleration or a property of a body due to which it resists angular acceleration.
+The formula for the moment of inertia is the “sum of the product of mass” of each particle with the “square of its distance from the axis of the rotation”.
 The formula of Moment of Inertia is expressed as I = Σ miri2.

 Moment of Inertia Example

 Imagine you are on a bus right now.
 You find a seat and sit down.
 The bus starts moving forward.
 After a few minutes, you arrive at a bus stop and the bus stops.
 What did you experience at this point?
 Yes.
 When the bus stopped, your upper body moved forward whereas your lower body did not move.